graciezeller/canvassing_qr/README.md

 # Generate and link QR code

-Originally used so that petition signors could double-check their municipality, becuase street address $\neq$ municipality.
+Originally used so that petition signors could double-check their municipality, becuase street address does not always match municipality.

 ## Python code to generate a QR code
 Save code chunk below as `generate_qr.py`